andrebergvind/big-tech-financial-analysis/README.md

 The company maintains stable revenue growth throughout the period while preserving strong profitability and very low debt exposure.
 Compared to competitors, Google appears less dependent on leverage to generate returns, which may appeal to more risk averse investors.

-Although EPS growth turned negative in 2022, long-term revenue trends and profitability metrics remain highly competitive.
-The decline in EPS growth may indicate temporary macroeconomic pressures rather than structural weakness.
+Although EPS growth turned negative in 2022, long-term revenue trends and profitability metrics remain increasingly strong.
+The decline in EPS growth may indicate temporary macroeconomic pressures rather than internal structural weakness.

 Google’s investment profile can therefore be interpreted as a balanced growth investment with strong financial stability, lower leverage risk, and continued long-term expansion potential.